alexphi/netlify-functions-workshop/README.md

 # Netlify Functions Workshop

-This is a simple static website generated with Jekyll and deployed to Netlify, which use a serverless function to fetch some dyamic content.
+This is a simple static website generated with Jekyll and deployed to Netlify, which uses a serverless function to fetch some dynamic content.

 It's intended to show basic concepts around the JAMStack on Netlify, such as Static Site Generators, git-based deployment and Netlify functions as APIs.